Kanji: the nemesis of Japanese language learners!

 These courses will usually present you with the most ‘useful’, everyday kanji first.
 Well, this kind of makes sense because after all, you want to get reading and writing as soon as possible, right?

-However, unfortunately some of the most useful kanji are the most difficult!
+However, unfortunately some of the most useful kanji are the most difficult to write!
 Take 読 (read) or 飲(drink).
+They probably look pretty complicated if you’re new to Japanese, right?
 These are usually some of the first kanji taught in text books.
 And they are definitely good to know if you’re planning a trip to Japan.

 But, if you’ve never studied Japanese before, they can look discouragingly difficult.